robyhartonodev/pepegram-vue/README.md

 # 5 Update

-Run the following commands to update the application with the firebase hosting
+After the build copy the files from the directory `dist` into `public` directory.
+Then run the following commands to update the application with the firebase hosting

 npx firebase auth --reauth
 npx firebase deploy